 Undeterred, the Jennings operation made a major investment in its Chester site in 1875 when it built a new factory.
 The structure was one hundred twelve feet long, thirty feet wide, two stories high, and powered by a twenty-five-foot water wheel.
 The new building allowed the business to continue the transfer of manufacturing operations to Chester, a project begun in 1865 when it purchased the former Griswold factory.

 Between 1869 and 1884 company manager Henry L. Shailer patented six auger-related designs independently of the business he worked for.
 Three of them were awarded in 1878.
-Tough none were successful, he may have had ideas about striking out on his own.
+Though none were successful, he may have had ideas about striking out on his own.
 In 1879, he bought the factory once owned by the pioneering American auger maker Ezra L’Hommedieu.
 Shailer's plans for the two-story building must not have worked out, for in 1881 he sold the property to the Russell Jennings operation.(9) Jennings doubled the footprint of the 15 x 52 feet building, rebuilt the dam, and installed a turbine water wheel.
 The property became known as the West Shop.

 By 1884, the concern operated four factories, three in Chester and one in Deep River.
 Employing employed forty-two men, the business worked twelve trip hammers.
 Henry L. Shailer supervised the manufacturing operation, and Simeon H. Jennings served as company attorney and business manager from his office in Deep River.(10) Russell Jennings was now eighty-four years old, and just how involved he was in the business at this time is an open question, but a price list published by the company that year listed him as "Inventor and Proprietor."(11)